An Introduction to Integrate Packages

 Contains the schema files for embedded Solr cores.

-This is where an optional Java Web Application resides.
+This is where optional Java web application resources reside.
 It can contain web pages which are used by TORO Integrate's embedded Tomcat server to host web applications.
 If this directory exists, TORO Integrate will add the package as a webapp to the underlying Tomcat web manager.
-This directory can be used to store
+This directory can be used to store a

 WEB-INF/web.xmlfile.
 If this file exists, TORO Integrate will then use this file as the configuration for the package.